 Cannabis Decriminalization Bill (HB 39) Introduced To Delaware Lawmakers

-DOVER, DE – A cannabis decriminalization bill known as House Bill 39 (or HB 39) was introduced in the state of Delaware on Thursday, January 29 and is designed to replace criminal penalties with civil violations for cannabis possession.
+DOVER, DE – A cannabis decriminalization bill known as House Bill 39 was introduced in the state of Delaware on January 29, 2015, and is designed to replace criminal penalties with civil violations for cannabis possession.

 Cannabis Decriminalization Bill Introduced In Delaware

 Sponsors of the bill include State Representative Helene Keeley (D), Senators Margaret Rose Henry and Bryan Townsend, and 10 of their colleagues.

 Under HB 39, possessing up to one ounce of cannabis will result in a civil fine of $100.
 If not paid within 90 days, the fine will double.
 Currently under Delaware’s cannabis policies, those caught with one ounce or less of cannabis are charged with an unclassified misdemeanor that may result in three months of jail time, and a criminal fine of up to $575.